 There is a 9 hole golf course (Woodlands) just 2 miles away, which also offers activity experiences to please everyone of all ages.
 For the more adventurous, try kayaking on beautiful Loch Leven and environs, with nearby canyoning and white water rafting.

 The Studios are just a 15 minute walk to the local pub, the public bar at the Loch Leven Hotel; great for meeting locals and tourists alike and the staff offer a warm welcome.
-Their evening meals are first class, and truly delicious – in partnership with them we offer our Studio guests discount vouchers for reduced price meals here.
+Their evening meals are first class and truly delicious, or just enjoy a drink in the quaint bar, perhaps tasting the vast variety of whisky and gins on offer.

 The hotel premises also has a craft gin and rum distillery on site with its own Gin School where you can book a session to learn from experts, concoct your own personal gin to your own taste, and take it home with you – great fun!